 The pursuit of digital immortality.

 Project Prometheus is about creating a digital twin – an AI that captures me, not just my mannerisms.
-The question: how close can we get to an AI that's indistinguishable from talking to the real me?
+The question: how close can AI get to being indistinguishable from talking to the real me?

 The 'brain' is Hermes, a language model for conversations.
 But a digital twin needs my voice.
 I'm testing Text-to-Speech (TTS) technologies—Tortoise TTS and Coqui TTS—to replicate my voice.